Adding the certifications you’ve achieved on your resume is a great way to grab the attention of a hiring manager.

 Consider this…

-There are times that an employer will demand that any potential candidate must have certain certifications to be able to apply.
+There are times when an employer will demand that any potential candidate must have certain certifications to be able to apply.

 It’s still very much worthwhile to include your certifications even if they’re not specifically mentioned in the job requirements.